Yoga Teacher Training

 Applied Anatomy

-• This module introduces the foundations of anatomy as they relate to yoga practice and teaching.
-It builds awareness of how the body moves and adapts, supporting safe, informed, and sustainable movement.
-You’ll learn:
+• Introduction the foundations of anatomy specific to awareness of how the body moves and adapts, supporting safe, informed, and sustainable movement specific to:

 • Biomechanics